-Erbe's length of use of "Soft Coag" does not create a genuine issue of fact that the mark has acquired distinctiveness.
-See Historic Hotels, 2008 WL 3333840, at 2 (sustaining opposition on summary judgment-19 years of use insufficient to show acquired distinctiveness of highly descriptive mark HISTORIC HOTELS for guidebooks); E.T.
+Erbe's use of "Soft Coag" for less than 20 years at the time the SOFT COAG registrations issued does not create a genuine issue of fact that the mark has acquired distinctiveness.
+See Historic Hotels, 2008 WL 3333840, at \2 (sustaining opposition on summary judgment-19 years of use insufficient to show acquired distinctiveness of highly descriptive mark HISTORIC HOTELS for guidebooks); E.T.
 Browne Drug Co. v.
-Cococare Prod., Inc., 538 F.3d 185, 199 (3d Cir.
-2008) (20 years of use of COCOA BUTTER FORMULA insufficient to show acquired distinctiveness in the mark for skin care products-entering summary judgment).
+Cococare Prods., Inc., 538 F.3d 185, 199 (3d Cir.
+2008) (20 years of use of COCOA BUTTER FORMULA insufficient to show acquired distinctiveness in mark for skin care products-entering summary judgment).

 The undisputed evidence proves that "Soft Coag" lacks secondary meaning.
-Erbe's use of "Soft Coag" was not first and has never been exclusive.
+Erbe's use of "Soft Coag" was not first and has never been substantially exclusive.
 That alone requires the entry of summary judgment in favor of Petitioner.
-Moreover, Erbe's so-called advertising and "sales" information that it relied upon in registering "Soft Coag" are not evidence of acquired distinctiveness because Erbe's generators are not sold under the "Soft Coag" mark - Erbe's only use of SOFT COAG is de-minimus and buried in a handful of brochures and instruction manuals.
+Erbe's so-called advertising and "sales" information that it relied upon in registering "Soft Coag" is not evidence of acquired distinctiveness because Erbe's generators are not sold under the "Soft Coag" mark - Erbe's only use of "Soft Coag" is de minimis and buried in a handful of brochures and instruction manuals.